pibooth/pibooth/README.rst

 * Custom texts can be added on the final picture (customizable fonts, colors, alignments)
 * Custom background(s) and overlay(s) can be added on the final picture
 * All settings available in a configuration file (most common options in a graphical interface)
-* Highly customizable thanks to it plugin system: you can develop your own plugin
+* Highly customizable thanks to it plugin system, you can develop your own plugin

 Output pictures gallery
 -----------------------